Strong 6.2 magnitude aftershock hits off northern Chile

 There were no immediate reports of damage or injuries.

 Following the earlier quake, Chile's massive copper mines, clustered in the mineral-rich North, appeared to be fine.
-Collahuasi, a partnership between Glencore Xstrata (GLEN.L) and Anglo American (AAL.L), located in the area, said operations were normal.
+Collahuasi, a partnership between Glencore Xstrata and Anglo American, located in the area, said operations were normal.

 The Pacific Tsunami Warning Center said following the earlier quake that there was no tsunami expected.